Leonid Poretsky: Early life, career

 Leonid Poretsky was born on August 7, 1954, in Leningrad, Russian SSR.
 His mother, Nina, was a well known pediatrician from Bobruisk, Belarus who lived and worked in Leningrad.
 His father was a prominent engineer.
 Poretsky graduated from First (Pavlov) Medical Institute in Leningrad (now St. Petersburg State Medical University), cum laude in 1977.

 He immigrated with his family to the United States in 1979.
 Upon completing his internal medicine residency program, he began a fellowship in endocrinology and metabolism at Boston's Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
 He also completed a research fellowship in medicine at Harvard Medical School (1983-1985), where he was mentored by Dr. Jeffrey Flier.

 Beth Israel Medical Center

-While at Beth Israel Medical Center (2000 - 2014), Dr. Poretsky served as Chief of the Division of Endocrinology, Vice-Chairman for Research, and Interim Chairman in the Department of Medicine.
+While at Beth Israel Medical Center (2000–2014), Poretsky served as chief of the Division of Endocrinology, vice-chairman for research, and interim chairman in the Department of Medicine.
 He held the Gerald J. Friedman endowed chair in endocrinology and metabolism at Beth Israel Medical Center and was a founding director of the Gerald J. Friedman Diabetes Institute.

 Gerald J. Friedman Diabetes Institute is an education, clinical management and research program focused on diabetes which requires no insurance or physician referral.
 At the institute Poretsky chairs the annual Friedman Fellows Symposia, which present the work of fellows from around the US supported by The Gerald J. and Dorothy R. Friedman New York Foundation for Medical Research.